gwu-cs-iot/collaboration/paper_review.md

 ## The paper discussion process

-The paper interpretation and discussion will be broken down into three phases:
+The paper interpretation and discussion will be broken down into three components:

 1. Reading the paper yourself.
 1. Providing your review online.
 1. In-class discussion and analysis.

-Please see [this document](https://github.com/gwu-iot/collaboration/blob/master/resources/local_copy/how_to_read_a_paper.pdf) from Keshav for more information.

-### Where to provide your review for Phase 2
+### Where to provide your review for the second component

 The student assigned with leading the paper's presentation and discussion will create an "Issue" with the `paper discussion` tag.
 You must provide your paper review as a reply to that issue.